sirfonzie/INF2004_LAB3/README.md

 ## **SAMPLE CODE FOR ULTRASONIC HC-SR04P**

 The following [example](https://github.com/KleistRobotics/Pico-Ultrasonic/blob/main/ultrasonic/ultrasonic.c) uses simple GPIO and delays to achieve the trigger and echo calculation to obtain the distance.
-However, this code is inefficient due to the use of block-waiting (lines #26 & #28).
+However, this code is **incomplete** and **inefficient** due to the use of block-waiting (lines #26 & #28).

 ## **EXERCISE**